You Really Should Get Engagement Ring Insurance—Here's How

 4. Request a sample policy.

-Request a sample policy to better familiarize yourself with the specifics of what is and is not covered.
+Request a sample policy to better familiarize yourself with the specifics of what's covered.
 It's important to keep in mind your actual policy may vary depending on your state and the underwriting company issuing your policy.

 5. Evaluate the costs and compare your options.